rusty-ecma/RESW/README.md

 # RESW
 An experimental crate for writing JS from an AST provided by the [RESSA](https://github.com/freemasen/ressa) crate.

 Since RESSA's primary purpose is to enable developers to write their JS dev tools in Rust, this is an important part of that eco system.
-The experimental status of this project is due to the current instability in both RESS and RESSA, whem pinned to the versions listed in this crate's `Cargo.toml` the behavior should be sound.
+The experimental status of this project is due to the current instability in both RESS and RESSA, when pinned to the versions listed in this crate's `Cargo.toml` the behavior should be sound.

 ## Basic Usage